Living with

 • Average video retention rate exceeding 60%

-By thoughtfully challenging expectations, we created a learning environment where the audience felt invited rather than instructed—proving that mental health education doesn't have to choose between being serious and being engaging.
+By thoughtfully challenging typical approaches, we created a learning environment where the audience felt invited rather than instructed… proving that mental health education doesn't have to choose between being serious or engaging.

 ♥︎ Built with love from Minneapolis.
 Projects are copyright of their respective clients.
 All others ©2004-2023 Paul Conigliaro.